-To support businesses, particularly SMEs (small and medium-sized enterprises), we’ve compiled key resources, expert insights, and practical tools to help mitigate the impact and identify strategic opportunities.
+To support businesses, especially small and medium-sized enterprises (SMEs), we’ve assembled essential resources, expert guidance, and practical tools to help manage disruption, plan strategically, and identify opportunities in a changing trade landscape.

-This playbook is your concise, actionable guide to navigating this turbulent period.
-It’s designed specifically for Canadian SME leaders who need immediate, low-cost strategies to mitigate the impact of these tariffs and emerge stronger.
-Split into five modules, the playbook covers:
+These playbooks are your concise, actionable guides to navigating this turbulent period.
+They are designed specifically for Canadian SME leaders who need immediate, low-cost strategies to mitigate the impact of these tariffs and emerge stronger.

 List of products from the U.S. subject to 25% tariffs